A Finite Expression Method for Solving High-Dimensional Committor Problems: Numerical Experiments

 where $\nu$ is the mixture measure $ \nu (\bx) = \rho(\bx) +m_{\partial A}(\bx) + m_{\partial B}(\bx)$ with $\rho$ being the invariant density given by \eqref{eqn:inv_pdf} and $m_{\partial A}$, $m_{\partial B}$ are uniform measures on the boundaries $\partial A$ and $\partial B$ respectively.

 For FEX, we employ a binary tree of depth either $L = 3$ or $L = 5$.
 From Figure~\ref{fig:trees}, it can be observed that a depth-3 tree has two leaf nodes, whereas a depth-5 tree has four leaf nodes.
 These leaf nodes are labeled in a left-to-right order.
 For example, in the case of a depth-5 tree, the leftmost leaf node is labeled as leaf 1, and the rightmost leaf node is labeled as leaf 4.
 We select the binary set $\mathbbm{B}=\{+,-,\times\}$ and the unary set $\mathbbm{U}=\{0, 1, \text{Id}, (\cdot)^2, (\cdot)^3, (\cdot)^4, \exp, \sin, \cos, \tanh, \text{sigmoid}\}$ to form the mathematical equation.
 Notably, we include the $\tanh$ and sigmoid functions in $\mathbbm{U}$ due to the often observed sharp transitions in committor functions within high-dimensional spaces.
 Additionally, we include the $(\cdot)^2$ operator, as the committor function is often related to the spherical radius of the problem.
+We present a selection of algebraic formulas identified by FEX in the following examples, while the remaining equations can be found in the supplementary material.